AssessingSolar/solarstations/README.md

-# radiationstations
+# Solar Stations
-A catalog of high-quality radiation monitoring stations.
+A catalog of high-quality solar radiation monitoring stations.